dotnet/csharplang/proposals/patterns.md

 Other cases are errors for other reasons (e.g. in a parameter's default value or an attribute, both of which are an error because those contexts require a constant expression).

-The use of a pattern variables is a value, not a variable.
+The use of a pattern variable is a value, not a variable.
 In other words pattern variables are read-only.

 ### User_defined operator is